baggepinnen/AudioClustering.jl/README.md

 [![codecov](https://codecov.io/gh/baggepinnen/AudioClustering.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/baggepinnen/AudioClustering.jl)

 # AudioClustering
+This package contains experiments and utilities for unsupervised learning on acoustic recordings.
+This package is a use case of [SpectralDistances.jl](https://github.com/baggepinnen/SpectralDistances.jl)

 # Examples

 ## Estimating linear models
-The following code illustrates how to use SpectralDistances.jl to fit rational spectra to audio samples and extract the poles for use as features
+The following code illustrates how to use [SpectralDistances.jl](https://github.com/baggepinnen/SpectralDistances.jl) to fit rational spectra to audio samples and extract the poles for use as features
 ```julia
 using SpectralDistances, Glob
 path      = "/home/fredrikb/birds/" # path to a bunch of wav files